pingcap/docs/sql-statements/sql-statement-admin-bdr-role.md

 - Use `ADMIN SET BDR ROLE` to set the BDR role of the cluster.
 Currently, you can set the following BDR roles for a TiDB cluster: `PRIMARY` and `SECONDARY`.
 For more information about BDR roles, see [DDL Synchronization in TiCDC Bidirectional Replication](/ticdc/ticdc-bidirectional-replication.md#ddl-replication).
 - Use `ADMIN SHOW BDR ROLE` to show the BDR role of the cluster.
-- Use `ADMIN UNSET BDR ROLE` to cancel the BDR role of the cluster.
+- Use `ADMIN UNSET BDR ROLE` to unset the BDR role of the cluster.

 > **Warning:**
 >